 Special Education Provisional Certificate Applicants:

-2. GACE professional Admissions assessment; and
+2. The GACE professional admissions assessment; and

 3. Certified copies of transcripts from all colleges and universities attended.

-Out of State Certified Applicants:
+Out-of-State Certified Applicants:

-1. Copy of the state certificate;
+1. A Copy of the state certificate;

-2. Copy of the out-of-state educator assessment required for certification in a state other than Georgia; and
+2. A Copy of the out-of-state educator assessment required for certification in a state other than Georgia; and

 3. Certified copies of transcripts from all colleges and universities attended.